OpenLM Database Configuration Form – KB3025

 The Microsoft SQL Server database is very popular in organizations and can be easily configured to work with OpenLM.

-The SQL Server DBA needs to use OpenLM DDL (Database Definition Language) scripts in order to create a dedicated OpenLM DB in SQL.
+The SQL Server DBA creates the database using the Microsoft SQL Management Studio UI and can also use the OpenLM DDL (Database Definition Language) scripts in order to create a dedicated OpenLM DB on SQL server.